TheCahyag/MinecraftAnimation/README.md

 * Create a info message that can be displayed for each animation
 * Refactor core models to check all input that is given
 * Refactor ListAnimation command to display buttons that will act as commands
+* Should the BlockSnapshots be able to be converted between a .schematic file for MCEdit and stuff?
+(Look into this)

 ## Random Notes for me